botbuildtra/HighFrequencyTradingSVMs/README.md

 In this project, we will start from the difference of returns at time ![t](imgs/t.gif).
 Then we will integrate this process and use a linear regression to estimate the parameters ![theta](imgs/theta.gif),![mu](imgs/mu.gif), and ![sigma](imgs/sigma.gif).

-These parameters are used later for feature creation.
+These parameters are used later for feature generation.

-## Feature Generation
+## Features

 Typically, trading strategies will only apply the spread model to the price of the instruments.
 In this project, however, we will extend it to also include the spread of some technical indicators, namely Simple Moving Average (SMA), Exponentially Weighted Moving Average (EWMA), Money Flow Index (Money Flow Index), and Relative Strength Index (Relative Strength Index).